Shopify/tapioca/README.md

   tapioca gem [gem...]

 Options:
-          [--all], [--no-all]                                 # Regenerate RBI files for all gems --pre, -b, [--prerequire=file]                              # A file to be required before Bundler.require is called --post, -a, [--postrequire=file]                            # A file to be required after Bundler.require is called -x, [--exclude=gem [gem ...]]                               # Excludes the given gem(s) from RBI generation --typed, -t, [--typed-overrides=gem:level [gem:level ...]]  # Overrides for typed sigils for generated gem RBIs [--verify], [--no-verify]                           # Verifies RBIs are up-to-date --out, -o, [--outdir=directory]                             # The output directory for generated RBI files --cmd, -c, [--generate-command=command]                     # The command to run to regenerate RBI files [--file-header], [--no-file-header]                 # Add a "This file is generated" header on top of each generated RBI file
+  --out, -o, [--outdir=directory]                             # The output directory for generated RBI files
+                                                              # Default: sorbet/rbi/gems
+          [--file-header], [--no-file-header]                 # Add a "This file is generated" header on top of each generated RBI file
                                                               # Default: true
+          [--all], [--no-all]                                 # Regenerate RBI files for all gems --pre, -b, [--prerequire=file]                              # A file to be required before Bundler.require is called --post, -a, [--postrequire=file]                            # A file to be required after Bundler.require is called
+                                                              # Default: sorbet/tapioca/require.rb
+  -x, [--exclude=gem [gem ...]]                               # Excludes the given gem(s) from RBI generation
+  --typed, -t, [--typed-overrides=gem:level [gem:level ...]]  # Overrides for typed sigils for generated gem RBIs
+                                                              # Default: {"activesupport"=>"false"}
+          [--verify], [--no-verify]                           # Verifies RBIs are up-to-date [--doc], [--no-doc]                                 # Include YARD documentation from sources when generating RBIs.
+Warning: this might be slow
+          [--exported-gem-rbis], [--no-exported-gem-rbis]     # Include RBIs found in the `rbi/` directory of the gem
+                                                              # Default: true
+  -w, [--workers=N]                                           # EXPERIMENTAL: Number of parallel workers to use when generating RBIs
+                                                              # Default: 1
+  -c, [--config=<config file path>]                           # Path to the Tapioca configuration file
+                                                              # Default: sorbet/tapioca/config.yml
   -V, [--verbose], [--no-verbose]                             # Verbose output for debugging purposes

 generate RBIs from gems